Half Of Americans Think Trump Acted Treasonous In Helsinki, According To A New Poll

 “Trump derangement syndrome has officially come to the Senate.
 The hatred for the President is so intense that partisans would rather risk war than give diplomacy a chance.”

-President Trump has invited Vladimir Putin to the White House this fall after reluctantly admitted that Russia was involved with meddling in the 2016 Presidential elections.
+President Trump has invited Vladimir Putin to the White House this fall after reluctantly admitting that Russia was involved with meddling in the 2016 Presidential elections.